motanova84/-jmmotaburr-riemann-adelic/docs/paper/README.md

 make
 ```

-This produces `main.pdf` with all core theorems and references.
+This produces `main.pdf` with the current blueprints for all core theorems and
+references.

 ## Purpose